raspberrypi/style-guide/style-guide.md

 *   centimetre (**not** centimeter)
 *   Certified Educator (Picademy graduate)
 *   CGI – computer-generated imaging **or** common gateway interface **or** computer graphics interface.
 Be clear in the first reference in a section which you are referring to before reverting to the acronym.
-*   champion - lower case, even in the context of CoderDojo ("Thank you to all our wonderful CoderDojo champions and mentors!")
+*   champion - lower case, including in the context of CoderDojo ("Thank you to all our wonderful CoderDojo champions and mentors!")
 *   chat room
 *   checkbox
 *   children's